davidj778/Use-Linux-commands-to-manage-file-permissions/README.md

-File permissions in Linux
+# File permissions in Linux

-Project description
+## Project description
 [Describe what you accomplish through Linux commands.]

-Check file and directory details
+## Check file and directory details

-To find the current file permissions, use the Linux command, type:
+To find the current file permissions, use the Linux command:

 ```
 ls -l